Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

       - `font`
     - Methods
       - `render(ctx)`
             - `loseLife()`
             - `reset()`

 The goal is not to add new features.
-At the end you should have better code that works the same.
+In the end, you should have better code that works the same.
 You're paying off technical debt and refactoring to make a better code base.

 ## Stretch Challenges